 Mavens, salesmen and connectors

 In his book The Tipping Point, Malcolm Gladwell talks about people who can help you “spread the word” about new products.
-This is a similar idea to what early adopters do, but he break it down into three types of influencers :-
+This is a similar idea to what early adopters do, but he breaks it down into 3 types of influencers :-

-- Mavens – these are experts in the category with deep levels of knowledge about a particular subject.
+- Mavens – these are experts in the category with deep knowledge about a particular subject.

 - Salesmen – these are naturally good communicators, who understand what others want and need, and find persuading people to try things comes naturally.

 - Connectors – these are naturally sociable people who have wide networks of contacts in many different social contexts.
 They help spread messages among diverse groups, because they’re involved with so many different groups.